Timeline of violent incidents at the United States Capitol: August 19, 2021

 In a video posted to Facebook two days before the episode, Roseberry promoted far-right conspiracy theories that Democrats would be arrested, and former President Donald Trump returned to power.
 A day before the episode, a relative of Roseberry had warned authorities that the man might attempt an act of violence in D.C. or Maryland.

-Roseberry was indicted by a federal grand jury on two charges, to which he pleaded not guilty.
-He underwent a competency evaluation and was determined to be competent to stand trial.
-In January, 2023, Roseberry "pleaded guilty to threatening to use explosive materials" and could be sentenced to up to ten years in prison.
+Roseberry was indicted by a federal grand jury on two charges.
+He has a history of mental illness, including bipolar disorder, but was determined to be competent to stand trial following a competency evaluation.
+The judge agreed with the conclusions of a behavioral psychologist who examined Roseberry and found that he was on medications that could contribute to a manic or psychotic episode.
+In January 2023, Roseberry pleaded guilty to threatening to use explosives; he is awaiting sentencing.

 August 14, 2022

-Early on the morning of August 14, 2022, Richard A. York III of Delaware crashed his car into a security barricade near the Capitol building.
+Early on the morning of August 14, 2022, Richard A. York III of Ocean View, Delaware, with Pennsylvania ties, crashed his car into a security barricade near the Capitol building.
 The car was engulfed in fire as he got out of the car.
 He then fired several shots into the air before fatally shooting himself as police officers approached.
 York had a criminal history, including burglary, theft and assault.